-Nkosi was born on February 4th, 1989, a year after me.
-But he had the unfortunate fate of contracting HIV from his mother - a virus that eventually caused his death in 2001.
+Nkosi was born on February 4th, 1989, about a year after me.
+But he had the unfortunate fate of contracting HIV from his mother - a virus that eventually claimed his life in 2001.

-In 2001, I was in Standard Eight studying diligently to ace my KCPE exams so that I could be admitted at Starehe Boys' Centre, the then Kenya's top ranked high school.
+In 2001, I was in Standard Eight studying diligently to ace my national primary school exams so that I could be admitted at Starehe Boys' Centre, the then Kenya's top ranked high school.
 (I made it.)
 But imagine as I studied diligently to join Starehe, Nkosi Johnson was preparing to die.
 Am I not truly blessed?

 Yes, I am truly blessed to be alive and kicking today.
 As a result, I have now chosen to practise gratitude, a virtue that is on everybody's lips but in a few people's practice.
 So as from today, I have purposed to complain less and be grateful more.
 Adieu!